edoardotolva/edoardotolva.github.io/_pages/about.md

     </span>
 </h3>
 <div style="text-align: justify;" class="expandable-section">
-The transportation sector is the backbone of international trade and has faced multiple disruptions in recent years.
+The transport sector is the backbone of international trade and has faced multiple disruptions in recent years.
 I study the substitutability between different transport modes and how mode-specific trade cost shocks affect international trade flows.
 I use the closure of Russian airspace in 2022 as an exogenous change in transport costs to provide novel estimates of the elasticity of substitution between transport modes.
-To quantify the importance of this margin of adjustment in equilibrium, I develop a Ricardian model of international trade with multiple transport modes and substitution between them.
-However, endogenous congestion forces limit the ability to fully substitute.
-I apply this framework to quantify the effects of recent shocks to the transport sector, such as the closure of Russian airspace and the Suez Canal blockage.
-I find that transport mode substitution reduces welfare losses by 4% relative to a non-substitution scenario.
-However, substitution has potential negative consequences for the carbon footprint of international trade.
-Compared to a no-substitution scenario, higher maritime transport costs lead to increased carbon emissions due to substitution toward more carbon-intensive air transport.
+To quantify the importance of this margin of adjustment in equilibrium, I develop a Ricardian model of international trade with multiple transport modes.
+Modes are substitutable but substitutability is limited by endogenous congestion forces.
+I apply this framework to quantify the effects of recent trade cost shocks such as the closure of Russian airspace and the Suez Canal blockage.
+I find that transport mode substitution reduces welfare losses by 4\% relative to a non-substitution scenario.
+However, substitution has potentially negative consequences for the carbon footprint of international trade.
+Higher sea transport costs can lead to increased carbon emissions due to substitution toward more carbon-intensive air transport.
 <b><i>Draft coming soon</i></b>
 </div>